16.54. pc_align¶

 is invoked with 0 iterations).

-point correspondences (interest point matches) from the reference to the
+to create manual point correspondences (interest point matches) from the

 Once the match file is saved to disk, it can be passed to pc_align